kcelebi/SigCapPreprocessing/README.md

 	fig 					#returns final fig to view

 In order to use the Google Maps API you need an API key, make sure that's valid.

+## Weighted Heatmap

+We need the locations of our measurements as well as the signal strengths associated as weights.
+For each measurement there are often multiple signal strength measurements, of which, for now, I take the mean.
+For measurements with no connection to the CBRS node, I note the strength as 0.
+Each of these strengths (in dB) is scaled by -1 as the API only accepts positive integers:

+	weights = [np.mean(x) * -1 if len(x) > 0 else 0 for x in data['cell_info']]

+	fig = gmaps.figure(map_type = 'HYBRID')
+	heatmap_layer = gmaps.heatmap_layer(
+    		data = getLocationDF(data),
+    		weights = weights, 		#assign our weights
+    		max_intensity = max(weights)	#relative to current scope
+	)
+	fig.add_layer(heatmap_layer)
+	fig					#returns final fig to view

 # Measurement Keys